FelixPriori/wiki-maps/README.md

 - Contributors can create maps;
 - Contributors can modify maps (add, edit, remove points);
 - Contributors can favourite a map;
-- Contributors have profiles, indicating their favourite maps and maps they've contributed to;
+- Contributors have a tab indicating their favourite maps and maps they've contributed to;

 ## Dependencies